joavzmo/DC/task_analysis.md

 The new track must be:
   * **Useful from day 1**: it must expose the learner to the main current deep learning tools in Python: Keras, PyTorch and TensorFlow.
-  * **In line with the DataCamp philosophy**: it must be interesting and accessible to wide audiences, and build advanced knowledge from simple concepts.
+  * **In line with the DataCamp philosophy**: it must be interesting and accessible to wide audiences, progressively building advanced knowledge from simple concepts, without getting lost in the mathematical details.
   * **Efficient**: it should include as many relevant existing courses as possible, avoiding substantial overlap.

-## Analysis of DataCamp's portfolio
+## Analysis of the DataCamp's portfolio

 These are current courses that are directly relevant to the track: